Resume

 Census Downloader

-The US Census Bureau’s data and geopgraphical boundaries are accessible through 2 different APIs.
-Traditionally planners would have to manually join these two tables with their GEOIDs.
-This process was time consuming, required python scripting knowledge, and GEOIDs would differ from dataset to dataset.
+The U.S. Census Bureau’s data and geographical boundaries are accessible through two different APIs.
+Traditionally, planners had to manually join these two tables using their GEOIDs—a process that was time-consuming, required Python scripting knowledge, and was complicated by inconsistent GEOID formats across datasets.

-I joined was tasked with producing a QGIS Plugin that automatically combines Census Data and geographical boudnaries with a neat user friendly GUI.
-The original codebase was 3000+ lines and had limited functionality, extensiblity, and exposed API keys.
-By rewriting it, I was able to reduce it to under 1000 lines while increasing performance, functionality, and extensibility.
+I was tasked with developing a QGIS Plugin that automatically combined Census data and geographical boundaries through a clean, user-friendly GUI.
+The original codebase contained over 3,000 lines and suffered from limited functionality, poor extensibility, and exposed API keys.
+By rewriting it, I reduced the codebase to under 1,000 lines while improving performance, functionality, and extensibility.

 Bangladesh Research